eads/jekyll-webpack/src/index.md

 ## Warning: Not for production use

 _**Warning:** This is beta-quality software.
-Do not use it in a production environment.** At the very least, you'll need an enhanced Twitter API key to access archival material.
+Do not use it in a production or publication environment._

 All results are currently filtered by relevance by Twitter before sentiment analysis, meaning all aggregate sentiment scores reflect the sentiment of tweets considered relevant by Twitter's API, not the universe of possible tweets matching your search term.

 If you want to use this software to analyze Tweets for publication, you will need at least a [premium Twitter API key](https://developer.twitter.com/en/pricing).

-If you'd like to know more about installing or using this tool in a production environment, [create an issue](https://github.com/eads/sentiment-search/issues).
+If you'd like to know more about installing, using this tool in a production environment, or just get in touch, please [create an issue](https://github.com/eads/sentiment-search/issues).

 If you'd like to modify this software for production use, we'd be delighted.
 See the [Github repository](https://github.com/eads/sentiment-search) for more information.

-Want to get in touch?
-[Leave an issue on Github](https://github.com/eads/sentiment-search/issues).

 ## Credits